 Having focused on Central Florida real estate for many years, Daniel’s knowledge of the region and the industry was recognized by Governor Jeb Bush and Governor Charlie Crist, who appointed Daniel to the board of the East Central Florida Regional Planning Council.
 Daniel was also appointed by Governor Rick Scott to the South Florida Water Management District in 2011 and was elected chairman in 2013-2018.
 In 2018, Daniel was appointed to the University of Florida Board of Trustees.

-In his practice, Daniel handles a broad range of development, land use and regulatory issues for large-scale multi-use developments.
+In his practice, Daniel handles a broad range of transactional, development, land use and regulatory issues for multi-use developments.
 These include school concurrency, traffic concurrency, entitlement issues, and regulatory and permitting issues with state and federal agencies.
 He also counsels hotels, apartments and restaurants through the challenges of financing, acquisitions, joint ventures and development.